mglaman/drupal-check/README.md

 ### Composer

-You can also install this globally using composer like so:
+You can also install this globally using Composer like so:

 ```
 composer global require mglaman/drupal-check